 Sixth, a trait that autism shares with its “sister condition” of ADHD is differences in focus.
 Autistic people tend to have hyperfixations and episodes of hyperfocus.
 Hyperfixations are intense, long-term interests in something that the person constantly wants to talk or think about.
 Hyperfocus presents as a shorter episode where a person becomes so focused on one particular task that they forget to do other important tasks, including eating and showering.
 Being broken from a hyperfocus state is very jarring.
 Autistic people also tend to be impatient with subjects or tasks that don’t interest us and have trouble focusing on them, hence us being absent-minded people.

 Seventh and finally, autistic people tend to be more direct and genuine than non-autistic people.
 It is important to remember here that many autistic people learn, both consciously and subconsciously, to contort ourselves to fit non-autistic communication patterns so others will like and respect us.
 However, our natural selves have a directness and genuineness that, depending on the individual, may cause difficulties understanding and engaging in secrets, lies, small talk, figurative language, sarcasm, and other subtext.
 Autistic genuineness also means we’re more likely to talk at length about things we find interesting and to live our beliefs more consistently.
-(Multiple studies indicate a greater consistency in morals and values when it comes to autistic versus non-autistic people, which makes me worried for all y’all non-autistics.
+(Multiple studies indicate autistic people are truer to our values and morals than non-autistic people are, which makes me worried for all y’all.
 Are you okay?
 Do you need help being more moral? 🤔)